epam/mriviewer/README.md

 and qualified medical personnel can provide diagnosis or conclusion based on provided visualization.
 Unlike the range of standalone Dicom viewers executables, this app can be used as web application as a part of large web sites and services.
-Also it can be used by research institutes due to Nifti file standard support (more popular for researchers rather then medicans).
+Also it can be used by research institutes due to Nifti file standard support (more popular for researchers rather then physicians).
 Medical centers can create their clients database, based on this viewer.

-## Refefences
+## References

 Dicom file format description can be found [here](http://dicom.nema.org/standard.html) and [here](https://www.leadtools.com/sdk/medical/dicom-spec)
 Ktx file format details are listed in [KTX](https://www.khronos.org/opengles/sdk/tools/KTX/file_format_spec/).